MacGuffin: Alfred Hitchcock

 In a 1966 interview with François Truffaut, Hitchcock explained the term using the same story.
 He also related this anecdote in a television interview for Richard Schickel's documentary The Men Who Made the Movies, and in an interview with Dick Cavett.

 Hitchcock also said, "The MacGuffin is the thing that the spies are after, but the audience doesn't care."

+In Mel Brooks's parody of Hitchcock films, High Anxiety (1977), Brooks's character's hotel room is moved from the 2nd to the 17th floor at the request of a Mr. MacGuffin, a recognition by name of Hitchcock's use of the device.

 George Lucas

-Hitchcock's view of a MacGuffin was an object around which the plot revolves but about which the audience does not care.
-George Lucas, in contrast, believes that "the audience should care about it almost as much as the dueling heroes and villains on-screen."
+In contrast to Hitchcock's view, George Lucas believes that "the audience should care about [the MacGuffin] almost as much as the dueling heroes and villains on-screen."
 Lucas describes R2-D2 as the MacGuffin of the original Star Wars film, and said that the Ark of the Covenant, the titular MacGuffin in Raiders of the Lost Ark, was an excellent example as opposed to the more obscure MacGuffin in Indiana Jones and the Temple of Doom and the "feeble" MacGuffin in Indiana Jones and the Last Crusade.
+The use of MacGuffins in Indiana Jones films later continued with the titular crystal skull in Kingdom of the Crystal Skull and Archimedes' Dial in the Dial of Destiny.